-Breast enlargement surgery continues to be one of the most popular cosmetic procedures performed in the UK and the US.
-Breast enlargement or breast augmentation is a procedure which is designed to make the breasts larger, and improve proportion in relation to the rest of your frame.
-Refined technique and the range of implants available make this a straight forward and efficient procedure which produces excellent results with high patient satisfaction.
+Breast enlargement surgery continues to be one of the most popular cosmetic procedures performed in the UK.
+Breast enlargement or breast augmentation is a procedure to make the breasts larger, and improve proportion in relation to the rest of your frame.
+Refined technique and the range of implants available make this a straight-forward and efficient procedure which produces excellent results with high patient satisfaction.

 2 hours max

 Hormones, genetics and fluctuations in weight will affect the size of women’s breasts throughout their lifetime.
 Small breasts can be a source of anxiety for many and for this reason alone, you could be an appropriate candidate for breast enlargement surgery.
 If your breasts are asymmetrical, droopy and lack fullness and volume, you could also be a suitable candidate for the procedure.
-If sagging, small breasts are a concern you could opt for a combination of enlargement and uplift surgery.
-You can read more about this here.
+If sagging, small breasts are a concern you could opt for a combination of enlargement and breast uplift surgery.

 During the procedure your consultant will make an incision in one of three places: the armpit, the nipple, or under the natural fold of the breast (where an underwired bra would sit).
 It is important to discuss this with your surgeon as this will result in some scarring.
 You can read more about the benefits and disadvantages of each incision site here.